 In Tekken, the stationary fighter is at a disadvantage.
 It’s easy for the opponent to overwhelm you with combos if you’re not moving out of the way.
-It’s important to practice proper distance relative to the fighter you want to main as.
-This is a basic skill with compound benefits in the long run because it’s useful for avoiding damage and setting up combos.
+It’s important to practice proper distancing relative to the fighter.
+This is a basic skill with compound benefits in the long run because it’s useful to avoid damage and set up combos.

 2. Choose Whoever You Want, But Make Sure To Practice